 Developing the Artist

-When children first engage in creating art, they start out by creating scribbles.
-Through these scribbles they explore all sorts of lines; straight, zigzagged, curvy, or squiggly.
-From an adult's vantage point, these random marks may lack communicative rationality, but children can sort out and find representational familiarity with the shapes he encounters in the world around him.
+Picasso once said, "Every child is an artist."
+When children first engage in creating art, they start out by creating what we adults refer to as scribbles.
+Yet, a deeper look reveal that within these scribbles are all sorts of lines; straight, zigzagged, curvy, or squiggly.
+Lines are the precursor of drawing, and although from an adult's vantage point these random marks may lack communicative rationality, children can naturally sort out and find representational familiarity with the shapes encountered in the world around them..